PlatONnetwork/docs/docs/PlatON经济方案.md

 1. Deduct node own pledge

    A certain percentage or fixed amount of LAT is deducted from the node's own pledge (**locked own pledge**) as a penalty.
-After the deduction, if the node's remaining own pledge (including the locked and unlocked pledges in the hesitation period) does not meet the pledge threshold of the alternative validator candidate, the alternative validator candidate will immediately lose the qualification to participate in the validator and the system Automatically revoke its pledge.
+After the deduction, if the node's remaining own pledge (including the locked and unlocked pledges in the hesitation period) does not meet the pledge threshold of the alternative validator candidate, the alternative validator candidate will immediately lose the qualification to participate in the validator and the system automatically revoke its pledge.
 The deduction rules are as follows:

    - Deduction of the node's own pledge deposit will only deduct the node's own pledge LAT which has been locked in the current epoch.
 Unlocked pledge LAT during the hesitation period will not participate in the deduction.